By: Team JACKHA (CS2103JAN2018-W11-B3) Since: Jun 2016 Licence: MIT

 edit -add-tag 1 t/Year2

-to the first candidate, but it is not successful since this candidate already has tagYear2
+Adds a new tagYear2to the first candidate, but it is not successful since this candidate already has tagYear2.

 5.1.4.
 Delete tags from a person : edit -delete-tag